 A goal needs to be measurable if you want to track your progress.
 You might say, “I want to be kinder to patients,” but how do you measure that?
 What evidence will you have for how well you’re doing?

-SMART goals in nursing should be attainable.
-Don’t bite off more than you can chew!
-That’s what dooms people.
-If you don’t feel like you can achieve your goal, you’ll become discouraged.
+SMART goals in nursing should be attainable – if you don’t feel like you can achieve your goal, you’ll become discouraged.

 The most measurable SMART nursing goals examples are time-bound.
 Rather than being open-ended, they have a concrete finish line.

-Let’s take a look at some simple goals, along with better examples of SMART goals for nursing students and nurses.
+Let’s take a look at some simple goals, along with better examples of SMART goals in nursing professionals as well as for nursing students.

 Smart goal: I will pay close attention to what my patients and coworkers tell me.
 If I do not understand, I will ask them to clarify.
 I will focus on them instead of thinking about what I want to say next.